peterzieba/5Vpld/README.md

 # Writing logic for these parts: Possible Workflows
 Each of these subsections represents a potential workflow to design logic equations for these parts.
-The majority of the focus will be on methods that avoid WinCUPL.
+The majority of the focus will be on methods that avoid WinCUPL (which is ultimately just an IDE/text-editor that calls CUPL.EXE).

 This diagram is from the help files built into WinCUPL which shows how one can go from CUPL into the JED files needed to program a device.

+Some of the other approaches covered here avoid CUPL entirely and instead generate netlists provided directly to the device fitter.

 ![WinCUPL Data Flow Diagram](vendor-docs/WinCUPL-data-flow-diagram.png)

 ## Old Approach: WinCUPL
 While logic for these parts can be written via WinCUPL, the experience may be fraught with difficulty as it is somewhat unstable and requires Windows.
-While it does run under Linux via Wine, it is nonetheless not worth the trouble to use it for serious work considering the number of other options for setting up a workflow.
 It does however have value in the help files / documentation / examples.
 Furthermore, it should be noted that the CUPL compiler itself is actually pretty solid/stable.
+So, the recommended approach is to install and use it for documentation/examples and then simply avoid it for serious work by using the command line CUPL.EXE (perhaps through the helper scripts in this repository).

 You can <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">Download WinCUPL from here</a>.